Ileana Cotrubaș: International appearances

-Cotrubaș made her Metropolitan Opera debut on 23 March 1977, as Mimì in a production with José Carreras and Renata Scotto.
-While with the Met, she appeared as Gilda, opposite Plácido Domingo and Cornell MacNeil, in a televised performance of Rigoletto on 7 November 1977, and as Violetta, again opposite Domingo and MacNeil, in a televised performance of La traviata on 28 March 1981.
-She sang three other roles at the Met: Ilia in Mozart's Idomeneo (in its Metropolitan Opera premiere), Tatyana, and Micaëla in Bizet's Carmen, the role of her final performance with the company on 26 March 1987.
+Cotrubaș made her debut at the Metropolitan Opera (Met) on 23 March 1977, as Mimì in a production with José Carreras and Renata Scotto.
+While with the Met, she appeared as Gilda, alongside Domingo and Cornell MacNeil, in a televised performance of Rigoletto on 7 November 1977.
+She portrayed Traviata again, with Domingo and MacNeil, in a televised performance of La traviata on 28 March 1981.
+Donal Henahan from the New York Times named the production a "pure triumph" and detailed: "From the first puzzled and tentative notes of 'e strano' straight through to the almost delirious brilliance of 'sempre libera' she drew one long, unerring curve of vocal and dramatic excitement."
+She sang three other roles at the Met: Ilia in Mozart's Idomeneo (in its Metropolitan Opera premiere), Tatyana, and Micaëla, the role of her final performance with the company on 26 March 1987.